itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 With Bitbucket, developers have great workflows for collaborating on software projects.
 You can see exactly what has changed when someone makes an update, multiple people can make updates at the same time and new features can be separated into branches.

-So why can't we have these workflows when building sites for non-technical users?
+So why can't we have these workflows when building websites for non-technical users?
 Database backed content management systems offer basic revision control but they lack the other benefits you get with Bitbucket.

 With the CloudCannon Bitbucket add-on, developers get all the advantages of using Bitbucket to build websites **and** non-technical people can update content.